Men do UFC Fit because it's tailored for men's bodies, the same way women go to Jazzercise because it's made for female fitness, right?

 Kate isn’t “toning” or “shaping” with light weights and high reps.
 She’s not doing cardio.
 She’s doing trap bar deadlifts with celebrity trainer Ben Bruno and building real muscle.

-Progressive overload—lifting more weight over time—on lifts like the squat, overhead press, and deadlift are especially important for women because they tend to have weaker bone structures.
-Bone is living tissue, and can be strengthened over time with weight training.
+Progressive overload—lifting more weight over time—on lifts like the squat, overhead press, and deadlift is especially important for women because they tend to have weaker bone structures.
+Bone is living tissue and can be strengthened over time with weight training.

 Hormone Differences Affect Diet Composition

 We’ve already talked about testosterone, but it’s also worth mentioning that women’s bodies typically carry more fat than men’s bodies because of estrogen.